the-hotels-network/go-tinybird/README.md

 # Go-Tinybird

----
-A [Tinybird](https://www.tinybird.co/) module for Go
+A [Tinybird](https://www.tinybird.co/) module for Go.
 Why need this module?
 It provides an easy and standard way of getting data through the Tinybird API.

 ## Features